 Prolongation of symptoms — Expert opinion and clinical experience suggest that strenuous cognitive and physical exertion during the earlier parts of recovery may prolong or exacerbate the symptoms of concussion [11,13].
 As an example, in an observational study of 95 teenage athletes, high levels of activity after a concussion was associated with poorer neurocognitive performance (eg, verbal and visual memory, visual motor speed, and reaction time) .

 Based upon animal studies and observational evidence from adult athletes, concern exists that young athletes, who sustain repetitive head impacts and multiple concussions, may be at risk for neurodegenerative disease, such as CTE or Alzheimer disease later in life .
-(See "Concussion and mild traumatic brain injury", section on 'Chronic traumatic encephalopathy'.)
+(See "Sequelae of mild traumatic brain injury", section on 'Chronic traumatic encephalopathy'.)

 Avoidance of CTE is frequently a rationale for advising retirement from contact and collision sports.
 (See 'Retirement from contact sports' above.)